Train working systems – I

 Q. What kinds of signalling and train working systems are in use in India?

-[4/00] The absolute block system is the most widespread method of train working on IR.
+The absolute block system is the most widespread method of train working on IR.
 The block sections may be handled manually or automatically, or by some combination of those.
-Some sections still use different forms of physical token systems such as the Neale's Ball Token instruments.
+In the past, there was widespread use of physical token systems such as the Neale’s Ball Token instruments, but these have now been phased out and are found only in isolated branches.

-AWS (Automatic Warning System), an in-cab signal warning system, is in place on many main lines, including New Delhi - Mughalsarai, parts of New Delhi - Bombay, New Delhi - Agra. etc. A few areas have seen the introduction of forms of centralized traffic control (CTC) in conjunction with automatic colour-light signalling.
-(CTC was first introduced on the NER's busy MG section between Gorakhpur and Chupra, and later on the Bongaigaon-Changsari section of NFR.)
+A few areas have seen the introduction of forms of centralized traffic control (CTC) in conjunction with automatic colour-light signalling.
+(CTC was first introduced on the NER’s busy then MG section between Gorakhpur and Chupra, and later on the Bongaigaon-Changsari section of NFR.)
 The suburban section of Madras Egmore - Tambaram also has CTC.
+A large CTC at Tundla was also setup to manage traffic between Ghaziabad and Kanpur, though the current coverage is about 250km out of the total 400 or so.
+12 more CTCs across many zones were sanctioned in 2020.

-Points and interlockings may be worked mechanically (rod or pipe linkages are common, but earlier, double-wire systems were also used) or electrically (motor driven).
+Most points and interlockings are electrically driven by motors, but at smaller stations, yards and sidings, some lines maybe worked mechanically (rod or pipe linkages are common, but earlier, double-wire systems were also used).
 Many points exist which have to be manually operated at the location of the points after using a key to unlock the points.

 Following British practice, IR's signalling is essentially route signalling where the signals generally indicate which route has been set for a train, letting the driver choose the speed as appropriate for the divergences, curves, etc. (as opposed to speed signalling which is the basic philosophy underlying American practice).
 Of course no modern system of signalling is purely route-based or speed-based, and there are elements of speed signalling in some of IR's signalling as well.